CaronCaron/CaronCaron.github.io/_pages/research & publications.md

 ### Related Publications:
 ---
-[Kwan, T.H., Y. Zhang, and Q. Yao, A coupled 3D electrochemical and thermal numerical analysis of the hybrid fuel cellthermoelectric device system.
+_[Kwan, T.H., __Y.
+Zhang__, and Q. Yao, A coupled 3D electrochemical and thermal numerical analysis of the hybrid fuel cellthermoelectric device system.
 International Journal of Hydrogen Energy, 2018.43(52): p.
-23450-23462]
+23450-23462]_
 <!--#---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------><br>
 <!--
 {% if author.googlescholar %}